torch-core/tep-vault-standard/TEPs-Vault.md

 While TON has a powerful asynchronous and message-driven architecture, its ecosystem is hindered by a lack of standardization for tokenized vaults.
 This has resulted in fragmented implementations, making protocol integration more complex.
 Key issues include:

-- **Inconsistent Callbacks**: Success/failure payload formats vary across implementations, hindering subsequent operations or rollbacks in interacting protocols—especially in TON's asynchronous message-passing environment—increasing error risks.
+- **Inconsistent Callbacks**: Success/failure payload formats vary across implementations, which complicates subsequent operations or rollbacks in interacting protocols—especially in TON's asynchronous message-passing environment—increasing error risks.
 - **Non-Uniform Query Interfaces**: Get methods use inconsistent names and structures, forcing frontends and wallets to implement custom logic for each protocol.
 For example, some expose only the Jetton balance, while others require applying a conversion rate to show real asset value.
 - **Divergent Event Formats**: Emitted events use varied formats, making it difficult for off-chain systems to monitor and parse events uniformly.
 - **Inconsistent On-Chain Price Queries**: Vaults provide price information through different message-based query formats, forcing aggregators to implement multiple parsing logics.
 This increases development complexity and integration costs.